camilamaestrelli/Wage-Prediction-a-Regression-Competition/README.md

 In this final step, joblib was used to save the model.
 And then, streamlit for the interface.

-Note: Despite the fact that the EDA found some duplicated data, the deploy did not take this into account.
+Note: Despite the fact that the EDA found some duplicated data, the deploy did not take this into account as well as the 'clustering'